Joelhagg/sparhinken/README.md

 <h1> Start project </h1>

-Clone or download repo, to start this project, run in terminal:
+Clone or download repo, to start this project, run in terminal when in root folder:

 ### `npm install` - to install dependencies